See what it’s like to dine at Noma, previously ranked as the best restaurant in the world not once but five times.

 Beyond the Food and Wine at Noma

-Noma didn’t earn its three Michelin star from its food alone.
+Noma didn’t earn its three Michelin stars for its food alone.

 An army of professionals works at the lauded restaurant located in a building that was a munitions factory in a prior life.
 Not only does it have a greenhouse, but Noma’s complex also has rooms dedicated to experimentation and fermentation.